Business plans are due in iStart by 11:59 p.m. Wednesday, February 24.

 Please ensure the file name is the same as the business name before uploading.

 If plans include graphs, charts, and other elements, please ensure they fit properly into the plan document.
 Once uploaded, a team member or the advisor should download the file to ensure all contents download properly and no pages are missing.

 Plans are limited to a maximum of 30 pages, including the Executive Summary.
 The Cover Page and Table of Contents are not counted in this 30-page limit.

 Appendices are also not counted as part of the 30-page limit and should be included only when they support the findings, statements, and observations in the plan.

 Plans must be typed in Arial, Helvetica, or Times New Roman with a 10- or 12-point font size.
-Page margins must be one inch.
+Page margins must be 1 inch.
 Paragraphs must be double-spaced.
 Please ensure pages are numbered.

 Plans should be proofread carefully for spelling and grammar before they are uploaded to iStart.